alogic0/misc/haskell-tips/cabal-install-2.2.0.0_on_Windows7.md

 It's useful also to go into the 'Options' menu in the opened window and change font and window sizes there for better looking, if you will.
 Now, run `msys64` terminal again and you are in the Linux environment.
 2. Our current home directory is named as `<your Windows name>`.
 We won't change it, but we'll change the `$HOME` variable and will work inside a new directory with the only ASCII symbols in its name.
 This is for saving us from the problems during a compilation.
-3. Create a directory inside `/home` with ASCII user name.
+3. Create a directory inside `/home` with ASCII username.
 I've created a directory named `oleg` and copied `.bashrc` and `.profile` there from the current `$HOME`.
 The old `.bashrc` and `.profile` were replaced with the following content:
      ```bash